erikroyall/hilo/README.md

 ## Usage

 **Note: Hilo is currently under development.
-Even a public beta version is not yet released.
-The current version is _0.1.0 pre dev beta_ .**
+Even a public beta version has not yet released.
+The current version is _0.1.0-pre-dev-beta-10_ .**

 Add Hilo in the `<head>` or `<body>` section of your page.